MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/README.md

 # Workflows
 > Samples, resources and instructions around run a GH Actions workflow

 This section covers a variety of tools and flows including Python, NPM, Jekyll, GitHub Pages and mixing them together.
+Here are some highlights:

 ## Basics